dm-cdb/Microchip/XC8/XC8-lcd-hc595.X/readme.md

 This project drives an LCD with a PIC 12F683 using three wires.
-It makes use of the 74HC595 latched shift register possibility to tie both SH and ST clock together (see function table, last entry) :
+It makes use of the 74HC595 latched shift register possibility to tie both SH and ST clock together (see function table, last entry).

 Below is the HC595 functional diagram :

 ![My Image](images/hc595-2.jpg)